Zoe Dumitrescu-Bușulenga: Political involvement, later years and legacy

 Dumitrescu joined the Romanian Communist Party in 1966, the year after Nicolae Ceaușescu came to power.
 She was a member of the party's central committee from August 1969 to November 1974.
 She served two terms in the Great National Assembly, representing Bucharest districts both times: from 1975 to 1980 and from 1980 to 1985.
-She was awarded the Order of 23 August, fourth class; this was followed in 1971 by the Cultural Merit Order, second class; and by the special prize of the Writers' Union in 1986 and 1989.
+She was awarded the Order of 23 August, fourth class.
+This was followed in 1971 by the Cultural Merit Order, second class, and by the special prize of the Writers' Union in 1986 and 1989.
 She was granted the Order of Cyril and Methodius by the People's Republic of Bulgaria in 1977, and the following year became a commander of the Order of Merit of the Italian Republic.
-She took the Herder Prize in 1988.
-In 1990, following the Romanian Revolution, she was elevated to titular membership of the Romanian Academy.
+She received the Herder Prize in 1988.
+In 1990, following the Romanian Revolution, she rose to titular membership of the Romanian Academy.
 From 1991 to 1997, she headed the Accademia di Romania in Rome.

 Late in life, beginning around 2000, she spent most of her time at the Romanian Orthodox Văratec Monastery and ultimately took the vows of a nun, adopting the name Benedicta.
 She had been introduced to the monastery by Valeria, the widow of writer Mihail Sadoveanu, who invited her to spend summers there.
-Dumitrescu was herself a widow, having married at age 29, and had no children.
+Dumitrescu herself was a widow; she was married at age 29, and had no children.
 She died in Iași and was buried at Putna Monastery.
 Writing shortly after her death, Ștefănescu claimed that her rapprochement with the regime was motivated by a desire to be left alone, permitted to teach the humanities at home and assert the importance of Romanian culture abroad.
 He lamented that this stance drew opprobrium in the post-communist period, both from "maniacal vigilantes bereft of a feeling for nuance" and from "poorly educated youths of the sort who deface statues with paint".